mlzarathustra/ondes/VOICE.md

  - **out** - where this component&rsquo;s output is sent to.
 Here it's going directly to the main out, but it could equally go to a DCA (digitally controlled amplifier) modulated with an envelope generator.

+ ## other properties
+  - **output-amp** - Sets the output amplitude, overriding other considerations.
+For sound WaveGens, we scale according to pitch, so that that low frequencies won't get lost, and note-velocity if specified.
+However, for an LFO we need to control the output level very precisely.
+It's meant to be paired with the **input-amp** setting on the destination, i.e. both should be the same.

+  - **input-amp** - The expected maximum amplitude of the input.
+For a single source, it should be the same as the **output-amp** setting on the source.
+For multiple sources, you'll have to do some math.
+The sources are added together.

+  - **mod-percent** - The percentage of modulation for a PWM wave.
+See `pwm.yaml` in the resources directory for examples.

+  All signals traveling inside the voice are of type integer, so 32 bits of accuracy.
+They can be positive or negative.

  ## MIDI message types
  The codes for the MIDI messages are:
  - **note-on** - Note-ON